You are here

 Vitamin D deficiency

-Unlike any other nutrient, most vitamin D (up to 80%) is formed as a result of sunlight exposure on our skin.
 The most recent national surveys showed about one in three New Zealand children had too little vitamin D in their blood; nearer a half of adults.
+Those at risk of vitamin D deficiency are:

 Talk to your doctor if you are concerned about your vitamin D levels or if you have limited exposure to the sun.